 Earn a Doctorate

-While few, if any, hospice administration roles require a doctorate, some professionals still decide to go down this path If you are interested in transitioning to an academic or research-based role in the future, pursuing this option may make sense.
+While few, if any, hospice administration roles require a doctorate, some professionals still decide to go down this path.
+If you are interested in transitioning to an academic or research-based role in the future, pursuing this option may make sense.
 The traditional degree for a research or academic role is the PhD, or doctor of philosophy.

 Professional Resources for Hospice Administrators